Health Insurance in Australia for Visa Holders

 • Arranged by OSHC providers authorized by the government.

-• Suitable for a visitor and temporary visa holders.
+• Suitable for visitor and temporary visa holders.

 • Helps in fulfilling visa condition 8501 requirements.

-• Depending on the policy chosen, coverage varies.
+• Coverage varies depending on the policy chosen.

 • Generally for Medicare-eligible residents.